A complete characterization of testable hypotheses

 An interesting nonparametric example where the above corollary proves particularly useful is the following.

-\begin{example} Let $\Pcal$ be all probability measures on $[0,1]$ whose mean is at most $m_1$, and let $\Qcal$ be those with mean at least $m_2 > m_1$.
-These sets do not have a dominating reference measure, but are weakly compact and convex, and so Theorem~\ref{th:weakly-compact} (see below) applies, but we can say more.
+\begin{example} Let $\Pcal$ be all probability measures on $[0,1]$ whose mean is at most $m_1$, and let $\Qcal$ be those with mean at least $m_2$, where $0 < m_1 < m_2 < 1$.
+These sets do not have a dominating reference measure, but are weakly compact and convex, and so Theorem~\ref{th:weakly-compact} applies, but we can say more.
 Consider the test $\phi^*(x)=x$ and let $\mu^*,\nu^*$ be Bernoullis with means $m_1,m_2$.
 Then $R(\phi^*)$ is easily seen to equal $m_1 + (1-m_2)$, which equals $1-\dist_\TV(\mu^*,\nu^*)$.
 Thus, Corollary~\ref{cor:saddle} implies that $\phi^*$ is minimax optimal and the two Bernoullis are the TV-closest pair.
 Thus, here, the minimax optimal test exists, despite Theorem~\ref{th:weakly-compact} not guaranteeing its existence. \end{example}

-The last result that we wish to highlight is that of~\cite{Huber:Strassen:1973}, who prove that if the Choquet capacities induced by $\Pcal,\Qcal$ are \emph{two-alternating}, then a \emph{least favorable distribution pair} exists, such that a likelihood ratio test between them is minimax optimal.
-This result applies to both parametric settings which may not be compact (e.g., testing unit variance Gaussians with nonpositive mean against those with mean larger than one), as well as nonparametric settings without a reference measure (e.g., when the null and alternative are each described by a total variation ball around a simple hypothesis).
+{There are other recent attempts we are aware of to handle nondominated hypotheses.
+For instance,~\cite{liebrich2022model} consider the class of so-called \emph{supported} $\Pcal,\Qcal$, and following our first preprint,~\citet[Theorem~52]{klein2026can} consider \emph{pre-Hahn localizable} $\Pcal,\Qcal$ (with some further assumptions).
+These works aim to restrict $\Pcal,\Qcal$ sufficiently so that, while being nondominated, the corresponding strong duality does not need to consider finitely additive measures.
+We note, of course, that Theorem~\ref{th:weakly-compact} also achieves this goal.} The last result that we wish to highlight is that of~\cite{Huber:Strassen:1973}, who prove that if the Choquet capacities induced by $\Pcal,\Qcal$ are \emph{two-alternating}, then a \emph{least favorable distribution pair} exists, such that a likelihood ratio test between them is minimax optimal.
+This result applies to both parametric settings which may not be compact (e.g., testing unit variance Gaussians with nonpositive mean against those with mean larger than one), as well as nonparametric settings without a reference measure (e.g., when the null and alternative are each described by a total-variation ball around a simple hypothesis).
 Nevertheless, it does not yield a necessary and sufficient condition for testability as Theorem~\ref{T_kraft} does, just a (very useful) sufficient one.